mcphee11/salesforce-cx-cloud/README.md

 A collection of custom code examples for extending on top of the OOTB CX Cloud integration with Salesforce and Genesys Cloud

+### UPDATE:

+**I have also created a `lwc` version of this code in the `\lwc` Dir of this project.
+It does the same as the Aura Component below but as its a LWC supports the newer Lightning Web Security that is being enforced more and more in environments.**

 In this example you will find a folder `src` that has 4 files in it

 ```